 --build=never: Conan will not try to build packages when the requested configuration does not match, in which case it will throw an error.
 This option can not be combined with other --build options.

---build=missing: Conan will try to build from source, all packages of which the requested configuration was not found on any of the active remotes.
+--build=missing: Conan will try to build packages from source whose binary package was not found in the requested configuration on any of the active remotes or the cache.

 --build=outdated: Conan will try to build packages from source whose binary package was not built with the current recipe or when missing the binary package.